Skip to main content

 To import prompts:

 2. Select the type of files you want to import.
-Drag & Drop your archive or JSON files into the files area or click Browse to open a file picker.
+Drag & Drop your ZIP archive or JSON files into the files area or click Browse to open a file picker.

 • Archive: Select if you want to import a single ZIP or tarball containing multiple JSON files.
 Note: Only 1 archive can be imported at a time.